HSK 3.0 Changes Explained: 9 Levels, New Vocab & July 2026 Launch

 The Chinese proficiency test landscape is undergoing its biggest transformation in decades.
 HSK 3.0, the new standard for Hanyu Shuiping Kaoshi (Chinese Proficiency Test), introduces fundamental changes that will affect every Chinese language learner.
 Whether you're planning to take the HSK in 2026 or beyond, understanding these changes is crucial for your test preparation strategy.

-This comprehensive guide covers everything you need to know about HSK 3.0, from the expanded level system to the mandatory speaking requirements and reduced vocabulary loads.
+This guide covers the key changes in HSK 3.0, from the expanded level system to the mandatory speaking requirements and updated vocabulary.

 What is HSK 3.0?